 Learn more about how HomeCredit Group automates its marketing here.

 There are multiple ways to facilitate and improve essential HR processes using CPaaS.
-Candidate verification, interviews, recruitment, onboarding, and more can be done more efficiently with Voximplant.
+Candidate verification, interviews, recruitment, onboarding, and more can be done efficiently with Voximplant.

-Burger King is one of the leading global fast food chains that facilitate recruitment with our CPaaS.
+Burger King, the leading global fast-food chain, facilitates recruitment with our CPaaS.
 Voximplant conducts robot-aided screening of job applications received by the Burger King HR Department.
 Applications received from the website or telephone hotline are automatically directed to Voximplant.

 The robot calls an applicant or answers an incoming call.
-If the number is valid and the candidate is in search of a job, the robot asks them standard questions from a script.
-During the screening, the robot determines if the candidate fits the job.
+If the number is valid, and the candidate is searching for a job, the robot asks standard questions from a script.
+During the screening, the robot determines if the candidate fits the job description.
 If the decision is positive, the call is redirected to a human operator.

 Read more about the solution for Burger King here.